JetBrains/kotlin-web-site/docs/reference/functions.md

 Inside a function a `vararg`-parameter of type `T` is visible as an array of `T`, i.e. the `ts` variable in the example above has type `Array<out T>`.

-Only one parameter may be annotated as `vararg`.
+Only one parameter may be marked as `vararg`.
 If a `vararg` parameter is not the last one in the list, values for the following parameters can be passed using the named argument syntax, or, if the parameter has a function type, by passing a lambda outside parentheses.